Comments

 (12) Curriculum monitoring and review processes are:

-1. referenced against national standards, in accordance with the Benchmarking Schedule;
+1. referenced against national standards, in accordance with the External Referencing and Benchmarking Schedule;

 2. informed by student feedback and performance data including student progression, attrition and completion rates;